-When Can a Child Move to a Booster Seat?
+When Can a Child Use a Booster Seat?

-As a parent to a toddler, whenever you make your little one sit in his car seat, you may find asking yourself if he is ready to outgrow it and make the transition to a booster seat.
-If your child’s weight and height is as per his age, then you might be considering buying a booster seat for him.
+As a parent to a toddler, whenever you make your little one sit in his car seat, you may find yourself asking if he is ready to outgrow it and make the transition to a booster seat.
+So, when can a child use a booster seat?
+If your child’s weight and height are as per his age, then you might be considering buying a booster seat for him.
 But before you make the big investment, find out if your little one is ready for it.
-And If your child shows the signs of readiness, you need to learn if it is safe to keep children in a harnessed seat for long.
+If your child shows signs of readiness, you need to learn if it is safe to keep children in a harnessed seat for long.

 What Is a Booster Seat?